therealrinku/roboserver/README.md

 ## Features

-✨ Minimalistic and simple local rest api to iterate your frontend developement asap
+✨ Spin up local rest api servers to quickstart your frontend development in seconds

 ✨ Just swap the base url once real backend endpoint is ready

-✨ Local only, can be used from anywhere aka no internet needed 🔥
+✨ Local only, can be used without internet

 ## Technologies Used
 <img src="https://img.shields.io/badge/electron-000000?style=for-the-badge&logo=electron&logoColor=white"/>